-If you’re serving a special someone looking to abstain from the revelry of gin, try serving the Honey-Thyme Grapefruit Elixir with just the splash of soda.
-It makes a sophisticated and sensual non-alcoholic alternative to classic soft drinks.
+If you’re serving a special someone looking to abstain from the revelry of gin, here’s a suggestion.
+Try serving the Honey-Thyme Grapefruit Elixir with just a splash of soda.
+It makes a sophisticated and sensual non-alcoholic alternative to sugary soft drinks.

 - 2 oz Honey-Thyme Grapefruit Elixir 1/4 cup, recipe follows

-- slices Garnish: fresh thyme sprig and thinof grapefruit
+- fresh thyme sprig or thin wedge of grapefruit to garnish

 - 1/2 cup local honey